zuckerco/CSS-assignment-2/rubric.md

 * All text has good contrast against the background color, regardless of which element contains it.

-* You could show your final HTML page to anyone, not just your instructor.
+* You could show your two final pages to anyone, not just your instructor.

 (All criteria must be met to get 15 points.)